Urban and Community Forestry Program

 We do this through a variety of services:

-- Technical assistance for development of local community forestry programs, tree care, training for professionals, planning and outreach efforts, and support of community events;
+- Technical assistance for the development of local community forestry programs, tree care, training for professionals, planning and outreach efforts, and support of community events;

 - Grant funding for tree planting and support of local urban forestry programs;